nieldeokar/LearningAlgorithms/README.md

 • The constant in Big O notation can matter sometimes.  at’s why quicksort is faster than merge sort.
 • The constant almost never matters for simple search versus binary search, because O(log n) is so much faster than O(n) when your list gets big.

+## Chapter 4 - HashTable :

+#### Hash function:
+In technical terminology, we’d say that a hash function “maps strings to numbers.”
+You might think there’s no discernable pattern to what number you get out when you put a string in.
+But there are some requirements for a hash function:
+• It needs to be consistent.
+For example, suppose you put in “apple” and get back “4”.
+Every time you put in “apple”, you should get “4” back.
+Without this, your hash table won’t work.
+• It should map different words to different numbers.
+For example, a hash function is no good if it always returns “1” for any word you put in.
+In the best case, every different word should map to a different number.

+#### Use cases :
+1. Using hash tables for lookups : Phonebook example
+2. Preventing duplicate entries : Voting booth example
+3. Using hash tables as a cache : Fb Server / Niece asking mars distance example

+Recap
+To recap, hashes are good for
+• Modelling relationships from one thing to another thing
+• Filtering out duplicates
+• Caching/memorising data instead of making your server do work

+#### Collisions

+When a hash function assigns two keys to the same slot *Collision* occurs.
+Suppose we have a hash function which assigns the 1 slots alphabetically.
+We start assigning them with 0 = apple,1 = banana, Problem occurs when we want to assign slot to avocado since  a == 0 = apple.
+That slot it already assigned.
+Simplest workaround is : if multiple keys map to the same slot, start a linked list at that slot.

+There are two lessons here:
+• Your hash function is really important.
+Your hash function mapped all the keys to a single slot.
+Ideally, your hash function would map keys evenly all over the hash.
+• If those linked lists get long, it slows down your hash table a lot.
+But they won’t get long if you use a good hash function!
+Hash functions are important.
+A good hash function will give you very few collisions.
+• Hash tables use an array for storage

+#### Performance

+In the average case, hash tables take O(1) for everything.
+O(1) is called constant time.
+In the worst case, a hash table takes O(n)—linear time.
+To avoid worst case we need :

+• A low load factor
+• A good hash function

+##### Load Factor
+               No of items of hash table
+              ____________________________
+loadFactor =      Total no of slots

+Having a load factor greater than 1 means you have more items than slots in your array.
+Once the load factor starts to grow, you need to add more slots to your hash table.
+This is called resizing.
+With a lower load factor, you’ll have fewer collisions, and your table will perform better.
+A good rule of thumb is, resize when your load factor is greater than 0.7.

+##### A good hash function
+A good hash function distributes values in the array evenly.
+A bad hash function groups values together and produces a lot of collisions.

+#### Recap
+• You can make a hash table by combining a hash function with an array.
+• Collisions are bad.
+You need a hash function that minimizes collisions.
+• Hash tables have really fast search, insert, and delete.
+• Hash tables are good for modeling relationships from one item to another item.
+• Once your load factor is greater than .07, it’s time to resize your hash table.
+• Hash tables are used for caching data (for example, with a web server).
+• Hash tables are great for catching duplicates.